South Bellevue Park and Ride

 Q. Where will South Bellevue P&R commuters park during the closure?

 A. In late November 2016, Sound Transit opened replacement parking lots in eastside communities.
 In addition to using church lots, Sound Transit is using existing underutilized park and ride lots.
 Commuters who typically use the South Bellevue P&R, are encouraged to readjust their parking location prior to the closure.
-(Note: The Overlake Transit Center P&R will also close for up to six years due to East Link construction)

 - Cross of Christ Lutheran Church, 411 156th Ave NE